Aidyn Rakhimbaev: Biography

 Aidyn Rakhimbaev was born in the village of Kaznakovka, Samara region, in the family of a machine operator.
 Parents - father Rakhimbaev Zhumadil, mother - Rakhimbaeva Kulyara.
 The family had two brothers and two sisters.

 In 1990, Rakhimbaev entered the Tselinograd Civil Engineering Institute with a degree in civil engineering, where he studied until 1995.
 In 2002 he received a master's degree in law in the L. N. Gumilev Eurasian National University, and in 2007 - an MBA degree at the International Academy of Business.
-Since 2019, she has been studying the OPM program at Harvard Business School.
+Since 2019, he has been studying the OPM program at Harvard Business School.

 Aidyn Rakhimbaev's wife, Anar Rakhimbaeva, is a doctor by profession and is the head of the public fund "Mom's House" and the National Agency for Adoption.
 Together they raise seven children.

 In 2020, Rakhimbaev said that he and his wife decided to take a child from an orphanage into the family.
 The plans were to take a girl of 4 years old, having come to the first meeting, the employees of the orphanage reported that this girl also has a brother and sister.
 It was decided that they would take three children into their family.

 This was the start for the opening of the National Adoption Agency.